Teeenbe/front-end-eventure/README.md

 # Event APP name

-Communiteam presents App name here is full stack web-based event management application created by School of Code Bootcampers 4.0.
-This repo consist of the front end of the application.
-For the backend of this application head to this [reposiory](https://github.com/SchoolOfCode/back-end-final-project-communiteam).
+Communiteam presents eVenture - a full-stack, web-based event management application created by School of Code Bootcampers 4.0.
+This repo is for the front end of the application.
+For the backend of this application head to this [repository](https://github.com/SchoolOfCode/back-end-eventure).

 <img width="1433" alt="app" src="img here">
 or GIF?